LATEST POSTS

 Sharing with the Australian Marine Sciences Association

 We joined a unique event hosted by the NSW Branch of the Australian Marine Sciences Association (AMSA) on the Hawkesbury.
 It brought together researchers, councils, government, and community organisations with a shared interest in estuaries.
-Over a delightful 2 hour river cruise down the Hawkesbury, attendees heard talks by researchers and industry leaders (including us),

 • ‘Re-seeing the Swamp’ at the IGNCC, Brussels